CSC207-UofT/course-project-feedme/Phase 1/progress_report.md

 Achieve the function for the restaurant user to receive orders from the customers and distribute orders to delivery person.

+### Huiru Tan
+### Progress
+- Write the DeliveryManager part
+- Write the DeliverySystemController part
+- Write the database for DeliveryPerson

+### TO DO
+-	Connect DeliveryController to DeliveryManager
+-	Create UserInterface “UI” for DeliveryPerson

+For the Usecase DeliveryManager, it is used to check if the information of the delivery man is valid, then add the valid deliver men to an ArrayList.
+Then, a list of DeliveryPeople will be returned.
+And then, OrderManager will be accessed by getOrderId method and get current order.
+The public void DeliverOrder method is used to set order status to be “delivered” and store the order in order history.
+For the DeliverySystemController, it is used to call the methods in DeliveryManager and realize “deliver” function by connecting the UserInterface.

 ## Well done:
 - As we working on our project, we always try to follow the clean architecture.